A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Introduction

-To address the challenge of accounting for PVEs, and in particular, TFEs, while performing tumor segmentation in PET, in this manuscript, we propose an estimation-based approach to segmentation.
+To address the challenge of accounting for PVEs, and in particular, TFEs, while performing tumor segmentation in PET, in this manuscript, we propose a Bayesian approach to tissue-fraction estimation.
 Specifically, the segmentation problem is posed as a task of estimating the fractional volume that the tumor occupies within each voxel of an image.
 Through this strategy, we are able to explicitly model TFEs.
 The proposed method was developed in the context of segmenting the primary tumor in [$^{18}$F]fluorodeoxyglucose (FDG)-PET images of patients with lung cancer.

-In the next section, we develop a theoretical formalism for our approach.
-The method is developed and evaluated in the context of segmenting the primary tumor in patients with lung cancer.
-We evaluate the method using both clinically realistic simulations and clinical images of patients with stage II/III non-small cell lung cancer (NSCLC) from ACRIN $6668$/RTOG $0235$ multi-center clinical trial.
+In the next section, we develop a theoretical formalism for the proposed method.
+Our evaluation of the method using both clinically realistic simulations and clinical images of patients with stage IIB/III non-small cell lung cancer (NSCLC) from ACRIN $6668$/RTOG $0235$ multi-center clinical trial, is then presented in Sec.~\ref{Sec: Evaluation}, followed by the results of this evaluation, discussions, and conclusions.